-8.1 The Executive is asked to:

-- 1. Note the Future High Streets Fund (FHSF) Memorandum of Understanding included in Appendix A, the provisions contained therein - 2.
-Give approval to sign the FHSF Memorandum of Understanding and therefore confirm the Council's acceptance of the £9,124,606 grant funding offered. - 3.
-Give approval for the Council to be the accountable body for the FHSF programme, as per paragraph 2.11

-- 4. Approve, for recommendation to Council, a budget of £6,742,839 (in addition to the Greenmarket scheme already included in the Council's capital programme) be added to the Council's Capital Programme, according the financial profile for the years 2021-22, 2022-23 and 2023-24 as set out in Table 3 of this report. - 5.
-Release the budget for the Greenmarket scheme already included in the capital programme in accordance with the Council's budget resolution agreed in February 2021. - 6.
-Note the Remediation Road Map for the Caldew Riverside site and the key decision points as set out in Table 5 of this report. - 7.
-Delegate authority, regarding the Caldew Riverside remediation strategy key decision points, to the Corporate Director of Economic Development following consultation with the Leader of the Council, Portfolio Holder for Economy Enterprise and Housing, Corporate Director of Finance & Resources and Corporate Director of Governance & Regulatory Services to: - c) implement the appropriate remediation strategy options. - d) Agree scope and contract amount for practical actions within the remaining budget. - 8.
-Note the progress on the development of the Carlisle Town Deal, the agreement of Heads of Terms (included in Appendix B), the agreed programme of projects as set out in Table 6 of this report and the programme of activity over the next twelve months to progress towards agreeing the Town Deal - 9.
-Note the additional resources required to deliver City Council's major economic development projects and the associated costs and that these costs will be offset using grant funding that has been secured. - 10.
-Agree to the establishment of a Major Projects Programme Management Office for an initial 3 year period (subject to review) and increasing the capacity of the regeneration team. - 11.
-Approve, for recommendation to Council additional revenue budget of £91,545 for this financial year 2021/22 to fund the PMO and the regeneration team and an additional £82,560 for the following two years 2022-23 and 2023-24, as set out in Table 8 of this report and funded from Revenue Reserves.
+- 8.1 The Economic Growth Scrutiny Panel is asked to: - 1.
+Note the Future High Streets Fund (FHSF) Memorandum of Understanding included in Appendix A, the provisions contained therein - 2.
+Note the Remediation Road Map for the Caldew Riverside site and the key decision points as set out in Table 5 of this report. - 3.
+Note the progress on the development of the Carlisle Town Deal, the agreement of Heads of Terms (included in Appendix B), the agreed programme of projects as set out in Table 6 of this report and the programme of activity over the next twelve months to progress towards agreeing the Town Deal

+- 4. Note the additional resources required to deliver City Council's major economic development projects and the associated costs, and that these costs will be offset using grant funding that has been secured. - 5.
+Note the establishment of an Economic Development Programme Management Office for an initial 3 year period (subject to review) and increasing the capacity of the regeneration team.